 Diversify your portfolio.

-This Vanguard article lists many vital points emphasizing the importance of diversification, including that investment success is mostly determined by the long-term mixture of assets in a portfolio, and the more diversified, the better for portfolio success.
-Further, since one cannot reliably predict what area of the market will outperform, it’s best to own the entire market, which is now more accessible than ever and at historically low costs (see index funds above).
+Since one cannot reliably predict what area of the market will outperform, it’s best to own the entire market, which is now more accessible than ever and at historically low costs (see index funds above).
 Not only does diversification help investors capture global markets to gain returns wherever they occur, but it can also reduce risks that offer no reward, prevent investors from missing opportunities, reduce portfolio volatility, and help take the guesswork out of investing.